mudler/LocalAI/README.md

 ### Where is the webUI?

 <details>
-We are working on to have a good out of the box experience - however as LocalAI is an API you can already plug it into existing projects that provides are UI interfaces to OpenAI's APIs.
+There is the availability of localai-webui and chatbot-ui in the examples section and can be setup as per the instructions.
+However as LocalAI is an API you can already plug it into existing projects that provides are UI interfaces to OpenAI's APIs.
 There are several already on github, and should be compatible with LocalAI already (as it mimics the OpenAI API)

 </details>